HACCP Records: What to Keep and for How Long

 There are several types of records that should be maintained as part of a HACCP system, including:

-- Audit and Review Records: Records of internal audits and reviews of the HACCP system, including any deficiencies or areas for improvement.
+- Records of internal audits and reviews of the HACCP system, including any deficiencies or areas for improvement.

 Retention Period for HACCP Records